Huang Zitao: 2011–2015: Exo and lawsuit against SM Entertainment

 In late 2013, Huang took part in filming for MBC's celebrity diving program Splash!, but withdrew due to injuries, and the show was cancelled due to injuries to multiple other contestants.

-He featured in two songs from Zhou Mi's album Rewind, which he penned the rap lyrics to; and appeared as a cast member of the Solomon Islands edition of the SBS reality television program Laws of the Jungle in 2014.
+He featured in two songs from Zhou Mi's album Rewind, which he penned the rap lyrics to; and appeared as a cast member of the Solomon Islands edition of the SBS reality television program Law of the Jungle in 2014.
 He left the show early due to a foot injury on a coral reef during filming and other scheduled commitments.

 In June 2015, Huang set up a Chinese agency, 黄子韬Z.TAO Studio.
 On August 24, he filed a lawsuit against SM Entertainment to terminate his contract.
 Huang claimed the 10-year contract had unjust terms and said he lacks freedom due to the long contract period.
 However, the Supreme Court dismissed Huang's appeal on March 15, 2018.
 The exclusive contract between SM Entertainment and Huang was considered valid until his contract's conclusion in 2022.

 In China, SM Entertainment filed a lawsuit against Huang regarding his solo activities.
 Chinese courts ruled that Huang was entitled to use his name and image for solo activities in China, and dismissed the lawsuit.